-General Studies/Mathematics B.S., University of Wales/Swansey P.G.C.E., University of Birmingham M.S., Lesley College sor in 2000.
+B.S., University of Wales/Swansey P.G.C.E., University of Birmingham M.S., Lesley College became a full-time associate professor in 2000.
 Before coming to NHTI she had spent 20 years teaching and coaching at several private schools in Massachusetts and New Hampshire.

 Mary Lloyd Evans came to NHTI in 1997 as an adjunct faculty member teaching math courses while also assisting in the Learning Center.
-She became a full-time associate profes-
+She